syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/RichTextEditor-Dependencies.md

 ---
 # RichTextEditor Dependencies

-The external script dependencies of the RichTextEditor control are,

-* [jQuery 1.7.1] (http://jquery.com/) and later versions.

-* [jQuery.easing] (http://cdn.syncfusion.com/js/assets/external/jquery.easing.1.3.min.js) - to support the animation effects.

-The internal script dependency ej.web.all.js is a bundle of all ASP.NET controls.
+ej.web.all.js is a bundle of all ASP.NET controls.
 If you use ej.web.all.js in your application, you can leave this section or else you can try to render RichTextEditor in your application using ej.rte.min.js file.
 You can refer the following frameworks and controls in your project.

 And the internal script dependencies of the RichTextEditor control are: